 The lead author of the study, a sociologist at the University of California San Diego, says the results show that no blood alcohol content is low enough to be safe for driving.
 He thinks the legal BAC in the U.S. showed be lowered, based on the study results.

 The National Transportation Safety Board agrees with the lead author’s position.
 Last May – months before the study results were published – the federal agency recommended that states lower the legal BAC for driving.
 It suggests lowering the BAC to .05.
 According to the NTSB, at .05, some drivers have problems with depth perception.
 Cognitive abilities are impaired at .07.
 Changing the standard to .05 could save almost 1,000 lives a year, according to the agency.

-In 2010, alcohol impairment was a factor in nearly a third of all traffic-related deaths in the United States, according to the Centers for Disease Control and Prevention.
-That’s 10,228 people.
-In Arizona, state traffic statistics show there were 5,444 alcohol-related crashes in 2012, the most recent year for which data is available.
-Thirty-four percent of all traffic fatalities in the state were alcohol-related.
+In 2015, alcohol impairment was a factor in nearly one-third of all traffic-related deaths in the United States, according to the Centers for Disease Control and Prevention.
+That’s 10,265 people!
+In Arizona, state traffic statistics show there were 232 alcohol-related fatalities in 2016, a 13.8% decrease from the year prior.
+Twenty-four percent of all traffic fatalities in the United States were alcohol-related.